fnagel/t3extblog/README.md

 A lot of testing needs to be done.
 Help wanted!

-* When post is deleted we must delete all corresponding records (tcemain)
 * Partial for flashMessage VH
 * More unit tests and functional tests
 * Better flexform configuration for plugins